 If you are not currently harming somebody – or you have harmed someone in the past – (examples might include child abuse, child or adult rape, sexual assault, abuse of trust, grooming, and so on – see: https://en.wikipedia.org/wiki/Sexual_offences_in_the_United_Kingdom), then Dean will be able to work with you in complete privacy, will be able to support your confidentiality, enabling you both to talk freely about your sexual behaviour within a counselling framework.
 If you are harming someone, the law may not support a counsellor’s ability to keep matters confidential.

 - You do have choices – working in counselling for Unwanted Sexualised Behaviour can help you strengthen choice.

 - Gain understanding about your sexual behaviour.
 Understanding brings comprehension, and comprehension brings choice.

 - Whilst some think of pornography addiction, Dean doesn’t.
 Addiction can suggest that you have no choice and that you are helpless.
 Of course, you may feel very helpless, but there are ways to understand a need to regularly take (and to stop) sexualised imagery.
-Dean can work with you on this.

-- Whilst some sensationalist newspapers talk of “paedophilia” (as if this were an offence in of itself), Dean doesn’t think like that.
+- Whilst some talk of “paedophilia” as an offence in of itself, Dean – as a counsellor – doesn’t think like that.
 The sexualised love of children is considered by some to be a sexual orientation.
 In the UK, however, one cannot express this orientation; children are under the legal age of consent.
-Therefore, in counselling, we consider focusing upon managing ones sexual desires in ways that bring peace and management into ones life.
+In counselling we focus on managing ones sexual desires in ways that bring peace and management.

-Counselling for Unwanted Sexualised Behaviour aims to empower a man with understanding and comprehension about his sexual desires and activities.
-Counselling helps a man to promote his own changes to avoid sex offending and being prosecuted or imprisoned.
+Counselling for Unwanted Sexualised Behaviour (pre-offending) aims to empower a man with understanding and comprehension about his sexual desires and activities.
+Counselling helps a man begin to promote his own changes to avoid sex offending and being prosecuted or imprisoned.